 PTA may be misused (37).

-PTA: from key stakeholders’ perspective
+Post Trial Access : from key stakeholders’ perspective

 Although PTA has been described extensively in literature; its complexity still needs a formal discussion in relevance to commitment of sponsors, investigators and organizations.

 PTA and Trial Participant’s perspective: Participant is an integral part of the clinical research.
 PTA becomes a fundamental right in special situations like terminally ill patients or place where medical care is lacking.
 Lack of treatment to such underprivileged population would leave no other option than death.
 To reduce disparity among prosperous and poor nations, beneficial therapy can be made available at an affordable cost (38).
 Broadening the benefit of therapy should not lead to undue inducement (34, 36).
 Once drug trial is over, drug safety monitoring programme may not be active enough to avoid harmful effects of drug on long term use (17).
 Even though compensation to participant is allowed as result of injury, many gaps are present while allocating it.